Chapter 16.16

 1. Application of the requirements of this chapter will deny all reasonable economic use of the property; and

-2. There is no other reasonable economic use with less impact on the sensitive area; and
+2. There is no other reasonable economic use with less impact on the critical area; and

 3. The proposed development does not pose an unreasonable threat to the public health, safety, or welfare, on or off the proposed site, and is consistent with the general purposes of this chapter and the comprehensive plan; and

-4. Any alteration is the minimum necessary to allow for reasonable economic use of the property.
+4. Any alteration is the minimum necessary to allow for reasonable economic use of the property; and

 16.16.260 Public agency and utility exception.